HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md

 ### Where to get it

-Available through `FlexNet`, the User Session Reporting Tool is designed to integrate effortlessly into existing HCL DX deployments, particularly in on-premise deployments.
-A significant advantage of this tool is its backward compatibility with previous deployment versions. ****Users do not need to upgrade to the latest Cumulative Fix (CF) to utilize the User Session Reporting Tool****, making it accessible to a broader range of deployments without necessitating additional updates or changes to the existing infrastructure.
+ The User Session Reporting Tool is available in FlexNet.
+The tool is designed to integrate effortlessly into existing HCL DX deployments, particularly in on-premises deployments.
+It is backward compatible with previous deployment versions.
+You do not need to upgrade to the latest Cumulative Fix (CF) to utilize the User Session Reporting Tool, making it accessible to a broader range of deployments without requiring additional updates or changes to the existing infrastructure.

 ## Usage Guide